Politická ekonomie - Nejnovější články

 The urgent need to address climate change and the depletion of natural resources has led governments worldwide to allocate significant resources towards research and development in clean energy technologies and energy efficiency.
 This study evaluates the effectiveness of renewable energy and energy efficiency initiatives in reducing CO2 emissions, taking into account the influences of natural resource availability and political risk.
 Using data from France spanning from 1985 to 2021, we employ the kernel-based regularized least squares (KRLS) methodology, complemented by quantile regression (QR), to analyse these relationships.
 Our findings...

-Role of Research and Development Budgets and Socio-economic Conditions for Greener Energy Transition in Emerging Economies: Do Internal and external conflicts matter?Articles
+Role of Research and Development Budgets and Socio-economic Conditions for Greener Energy Transition in Emerging Economies: Do Internal and external conflicts matter?Stati

 Lu Pan, Fucheng Yang, Chunyang Luo, Jiapeng Dai